precipitation / age hardening

 1. solution annealing

-The alloy is heated until all the elements required for precipitation are in solution.
-The temperature should not fall below a certain level, as otherwise coarse particles will remain, which are detrimental to the mechanical properties of the material.
-On the other hand, the eutectic temperature of the alloy must not be exceeded, as otherwise areas with accumulations of alloying elements could melt due to segregation.
+The metal alloy is heated until all elements are in solution.
+The temperature must be high enough; otherwise, especially coarser elements will not dissolve sufficiently, and the required properties will not be achieved.
+On the other hand, the eutectic temperature of the alloy must not be exceeded, as this could cause areas with accumulations of alloying elements to melt.

-Diffusion and thus the formation of precipitates can be prevented by quenching.
-The solid solution remains in the metastable supersaturated single-phase state.
-This is achieved by cooling at least at the critical speed.
-Cold water, tempered water, oil or compressed air can be used as the quenching medium.
+Diffusion and thus the formation of unwanted precipitates can be prevented by rapid cooling (quenching).
+The solid state then remains in a metastable, supersaturated single-phase condition.
+This is achieved by cooling at least at the critical rate known for the alloy.
+Cold or heated water, oil, or sometimes gas can be used for rapid quenching.

-Subsequent aging at 150 °C to 190 °C (450 °C to 500 °C for maragin steel, the temperature depends on the alloy) accelerates diffusion and the supersaturated single-phase solid solution is transformed into a two-phase alloy through the formation of precipitates:
+Further precipitation hardening, typically somewhere between 150°C and 650°C (the temperature depends on the chosen alloy), accelerates diffusion, and the supersaturated single-phase solid solution is transformed into a two-phase alloy by the formation of precipitates (clusters).

 The many small precipitates are homogeneously distributed in the microstructure.
-This allows the properties of the workpiece to be specifically adjusted.
+This makes it possible to specifically tailor the properties of the metal product.

 advantages of precipitation hardening